Your eye examination

 Children’s eye examination

-Looking after children’s eye care is very important as they are at an age where it is imperative to have their eyes checked, the NHS offer free eye tests for all children under the age of 16.
+Looking after children’s eye care is very important as they are at an age where it is imperative to have their eyes checked.
 If you would like your child to have an eye test please contact us and we can give you all the details.